rayed/rayed.com/content/posts/2013/07/django-crud-create-retrieve-update-delete.md

 ### The Views

-We will use Django Class-based views to crete our app pages, the file **servers/views.py** would look like:
+We will use Django Class-based views to create our app pages, the file **servers/views.py** would look like:

     from django.http import HttpResponse
     from django.views.generic import TemplateView,ListView